Guide to development process in Erin

 To view the Planning Fee By-law, click here.

-Applicants are encouraged to consult with Planning staff prior to submitting the following development applications:
+Applicants are required to consult with Planning staff prior to submitting the following development applications:

 - Official Plan Amendment

 The owner of the property, or authorized agent, must meet with staff from the Town and any applicable commenting agencies to discuss the proposed development application.
 Staff will discuss the proposal and the requirements to submit a complete application (i.e. required plans and technical studies).

 Download the Request for a Pre-Consultation form.

 Please submit your request for a Pre-Consultation to email@example.com.

 Please contact the County of Wellington to discuss amendments to the County’s Official Plan.

 An official plan amendment is a formal document that changes a Town’s Official Plan.
 If an applicant wants to develop a property differently than the Official Plan prescribes, they must apply for a site-specific Official Plan Amendment.
 Official plan amendments are approved by Town Council and the County of Wellington.